-- 26 Introduction
+ntroduction 28

-- 26 Remuneration system
+Remuneration system 28

-- 28 Approval process
+Approval process 30

-- 30 Remuneration during the year under review
+Remuneration during the year under review 31

-- 31 Remuneration during the previous year
+Remuneration during the previous year 33

-- 31 Payments to related parties
+Payments to related parties 34

-- 31 Loans
+oans 34

-- Report of the statutory auditor on the Remuneration Report
+Report of the statutory auditor 35

-1. INTRODUCTION
+1 INTRODUCTION

 This Remuneration Report details Cicor's remuneration policy, covering all key elements and general principles and outlines the responsibilities with regard to planning, approval framework and implementation.
-It also contains detailed information on the remuneration of the Board of Directors and the Group Management for financial years 2016 and 2017.
+It also contains detailed information on the remuneration of the Board of Directors and the Group Management for financial years 2019 and 2018.